 The Routledge Companion to Professional Awareness and Diversity in Planning Education engenders a discourse on how urban planning as a discipline is being made attractive to children and youth as they consider their career preferences.
 It also provides a discourse around the diversity challenges facing the institutions for training urban planning professionals.

-This Companion is an impressive collection of initiatives, experiences, and lessons in helping children, youth and the general public appreciate the importance of and the diversity challenge that confronts urban planning profession and education.
+This Companion is an impressive collection of initiatives, experiences, and lessons in helping children, youth, and the general public appreciate the importance of, and the diversity challenge confronting, the urban planning profession and education.
 It comprises empirical, experimental, and case study research on initiatives to address the professional awareness and diversity challenges in urban planning.
 It has uniquely assembled voices and experiences from countries in Africa, Asia, Europe, and North America.
 Contributors are educators, practitioners, and activists of urban planning as well as policymakers in their respective countries.